 it looked like it [the cancer] was beat.
-Finally, it ravaged his liver," said Bill Nelson, a former U.S. congressman and close friend for 20 years, "Although he had his down times, he was always very upbeat and optimistic and hopeful.'
+Finally, it ravaged his liver," said Bill Nelson, a former U.S. congressman and close friend for 20 years.
+"Although he had his down times, he was always very upbeat and optimistic and hopeful."

-With just a few parishioners in 1967, Buckingham founded the non-de-
+With just a few parishioners in 1967, Buckingham founded the non-denominational Tabernacle Church in Melbourne that now attracts about 2,000 people on Sundays.